Queen Elizabeth-class aircraft carrier: General characteristics

 The ships' company is 679, rising to 1,600 when the air crew is added.
 In April 2015 a parliamentary reply stated that the average crew size would be 672.
 The ships have an empty load displacement of 65,000 tonnes on delivery, with an estimated full load displacement of 80,600 tonnes as the ships are upgraded through their lifetime.
 They have an overall length of 284 m, a width of 73 m, a height of 56 m, a draught of 11 m, and a range of 10000 nmi.
 Nuclear propulsion was rejected due to its high cost and manpower required in favour of Integrated Electric Propulsion consisting of two Rolls-Royce Marine Trent MT30 36 MW gas turbine generator units and four Wärtsilä diesel generator sets (two 9 MW and two 11 MW).
 The Trents and diesels are the largest ever supplied to the Royal Navy, and together they feed the low-voltage electrical systems as well as four GE Power Conversion's 20 MW electric propulsion motors that drive the twin fixed-pitch propellers.

 Instead of a single island superstructure containing both the ships' navigation bridges and flying control (FLYCO) centres, the ships have these operations divided between two structures, with the forward island for navigation and the aft island for controlling flying operations.
 The primary reason for having twin islands was to space out the funnels, as the ships were designed with redundancy with "duplicated main and secondary machinery in two complexes with independent uptakes and downtakes in each of the two islands", while the alternative of consolidating all the exhaust trunkings would have reduced hangar space as well as increasing the vulnerability to flooding.
 Additional benefits include easier construction, reduced wind turbulence, and freed up deck space.
 Using two structures provides separate mountings for the air surveillance radar (forward), which does not interfere with the medium-range radar (aft); furthermore, visibility is improved for both navigation and landing operations.

 Under the flight deck are a further nine decks.
 The hangar deck measures 155 by 33.5 m with a height of 6.7 to 10 m, large enough to accommodate up to twenty fixed and rotary wing aircraft.
 To transfer aircraft from the hangar to the flight deck, the ships have two large lifts, each of which is capable of lifting two F-35Bs or one CH-47 Chinook from the hangar to the flight deck in sixty seconds.
 The ships' only announced self-defence weapons are currently the Phalanx CIWS for airborne threats and Browning .50 caliber heavy machine guns.
-The planned 30 mm cannon to counter seaborne threats are currently fitted for but not with As of 2021.
+The Queen Elizabeth-class provides for four 30mm DS30M Mark 2 Automated Small Calibre Guns to counter seaborne threats, but these had not been fitted As of 2021.